realworldocaml/book/en/files-modules-and-programs.md

 ## Single File Programs ##

-We'll start with an example: a utility that reads lines from `stdin`, computing a frequency count of the lines that have been read in.
+We'll start with an example: a utility that reads lines from `stdin` and computes a frequency count of the lines that have been read in.
 At the end, the 10 lines with the highest frequency counts are written out.
 Here's a simple implementation, which we'll save as the file `freq.ml`.
 Note that we're using several functions from the `List.Assoc` module, which provides utility functions for interacting